rlespinasse/github-slug-action/README.md

 - remove leading and trailing `-` caracter,
 - limit the string size to 63 caracters.

+Slug will also provide a shortened version of GITHUB_SHA reduced to `8` characters.

 ## Environement Variables

 | GitHub environment variable | Slug variable |